wbandabarragan/computational-physics-1/unit-1/102-Introduction-Anaconda.md

-# Lecture 100: Introduction and preliminary activities
+# Lecture 102: Introduction to Anaconda

 This course focuses on python, we will use python3 as python2 is not supported anymore.